Kong/kongponents/docs/components/tree-list.md

 ### disableDrag

-Boolean (defaults to `false`) to turn of drag-n-drop reordering of the list.
+Boolean (defaults to `false`) to turn off drag-n-drop reordering of the list.

 <KTreeList disable-drag :items="disableItems" />